1. Help Center

 A guide to maintaining your lacquered veneer fronts

-The lacquer will seal the surface but it will not protect from ageing colour changes.
+The clear lacquer is a gloss 10, leaving them with a matte finish, while still being easy to clean.
+It will seal the surface, however, it may not prevent potential colour changes over time as the fronts age.
 So over time, the colour of the natural oak veneer will darken and the dark oak may lighten due to UV exposure.

 Cleaning should be done with a soft cloth wrung in warm water with a mild detergent.
 Remember to finish by wiping off with a dry soft cloth.